dominikrys/dominikrys.github.io/content/posts/compiling-chip8-to-wasm/index.md

 ## Audio

 I mentioned that I'd come back to audio earlier in this post.
-In my emulator I coded the audio as a sine wave (all I wanted was a simple "beep" sound so I didn't necessarily need an audio file) which gets played on a separate thread.
+The only audio in the emulator is a simple "beep", implemented as a sine wave that which gets played on a separate thread.
 To compile the code I had to add some extra compiler flags as described in the [Emscripten Pthreads support page](https://emscripten.org/docs/porting/pthreads.html) to allow for multithreading in Emscripten.

 I compiled the code with the audio enabled and checked how Chrome treats it.
 The audio played when it should, however it ended up being a high pitched noise of varying frequencies which didn't stop - not exactly what I wanted.
 Changing various settings didn't seem to have an effect on the noise produced.
-I also gave it a go in Firefox, which required me to enable a flag as the support in Firefox for Webassembly pthreads is currently experimental.
+I also gave it a go in Firefox, which required me to enable a flag as the support in Firefox for Webassembly `pthread`s is currently experimental.
 Once the flag was enabled, Firefox had various issues with the audio device and I didn't see pursuing this any further worthwhile.

 In order to make this work, I a good way would be to handle the audio entirely in JavaScript and query the emulator for when a sound should play.
 Since I didn't see much value in adding sound to the emulator, I left it out.